-The MBA program at American International College is designed to develop future managers through an emphasis on academic excellence and business effectiveness.
-Offered in both online and hybrid formats, the curriculum provides students with an understanding of the economic, functional, behavioral, legal, ethical and quantitative aspects of the practice of business administration in a competitive market economy.
-Students are exposed to the common body of knowledge and the concepts and techniques involved in the various areas of business.
+The MBA program at American International College prepares professionals to lead organizations in a rapidly evolving, data-driven business environment.
+Built on the traditional strengths of an MBA, AIC’s innovative program integrates analytics, quantitative reasoning, and evidence-based decision-making across every core business discipline.
+Offered in both online and hybrid formats, students will develop advanced leadership, financial, operational, and strategic management skills while learning how to leverage analytics to solve complex organizational challenges.
 The program stresses development of decision-making skills, analytical approaches to solving business problems, and an appreciation of the relationships between technology and people in profit-seeking and non-profit organizations.
 The curriculum prepares students for managerial positions and enhances the managerial skills of senior or general managers.

-The MBA program is a structured 12-course, 36-credit program that operates on a cohort-based model.
-Students enter the program as a group or cohort in September, January, or May and attend classes with the same group of students until they graduate from the program.
-Students typically complete the MBA program in one or two years.
+The MBA program is a structured 10-course, 30-credit program typically completed in one or two years.
 The culmination of the program is the MBA Capstone, in which students pull together the knowledge gained in the program by creating a comprehensive business plan to start their own business.

 The MBA program at AIC was structured to provide much-needed flexibility to working professionals.
 AIC’s online/hybrid model allows students to customize their experience in a way that best suits them.
 With one-year, 18-month, or two-year completion times available, you can complete the program your own way, at your own pace.